Obinna Oleka: Professional career

 That summer, Oleka signed with Hungarian team KTE-Duna Aszfalt of the Nemzeti Bajnokság I/A on a one-year contract.
-However, he did not appear in any games with the team, and instead joined newly promoted Swedish Basketball League (SBL) club Djurgårdens.
+However, he did not appear in any games with the team, and instead joined newly promoted Swedish Basketball League (SBL) club Djurgården.
 He made his league debut in a loss against Köping Stars on October 4, contributing 15 points and a game-high nine rebounds.
 Two games later, he notched his first double-double with 14 points and 12 rebounds against Umeå BSKT.
 His season-high for points was 23 at Wetterbygden Stars on October 25, and his best rebounding game was on November 15 against Södertälje Kings when he grabbed 18 boards.
 In 19 games played with Djurgårdens, Oleka averaged 11.1 points and 8.8 rebounds per contest, finishing third in the league in the latter category.
 Eurobasket.com named him an All-SBL honorable mention for the season.

 In February 2021, Oleka signed with Bashkimi Prizren of the Kosovo Superleague.
 In his team debut on February 27, he recorded 14 points and 24 rebounds in a win over Prishtina.
 He posted a nearly identical stat line on March 7 with a 13-point, 24-rebound performance in a losing effort against Trepça.
 On March 27, Oleka recorded 25 points and 19 rebounds in a loss to Rahoveci.
 In game 1 of their quarterfinals series against Ylli, he tallied a season-high 30 points (on 15 of 19 shooting) and 15 rebounds in the 94–79 overtime victory.
 Oleka posted 20 points and 15 rebounds in game 2, then 24 points and 13 rebounds in game 3, but his team was eliminated after losing both games.
 After averaging 18.4 points and 15.2 rebounds per game across the regular season and playoffs, he was given second-team All-Kosovan League honors by Eurobasket.com.